AlgoCompSynth/CLAMS/README.md

 > “I’ve never seen a happy clam.
 In fact, most of them were really
 > steamed.” ~ M. Edward (Ed) Borasky

+## Update - 2024-11-05

+Two more audio libraries for Arduino have come to my attention:

+1. [Seeed Arduino Audio](https://github.com/Seeed-Studio/Seeed_Arduino_Audio): This appears to be a port of the Teensy audio library to a generic Arduino board.
+2. [Mozzi](https://github.com/sensorium/Mozzi): This is a full-featured digital synthesizer.
+I've seen references to Mozzi in books on musical applications of Arduino, most notably _Arduino for Musicians_ by Brent Edstrom.

 ## Update - 2024-10-25

 I haven't posted much here other than code for the past few months.
 Like many folks,